0xvaishnavi/Python-codes/README.md

 Grade C: if Percentage >= 40 and Percentage < 60
 Grade D: if Percentage < 40

-Code-14: 14)	Write a Python that takes a positive integer n and then produce n lines of output:
+Code-14: Python program that takes a positive integer n and then produce n lines of output:
       *
     *	*	*
   *	*	*	*	*
 *	*	*	*	*	*	*	 (sample output for n=4)

-Code-15: 	Write a Python that takes a positive integer n and then produce n lines of output:
+Code-15: Python program that takes a positive integer n and then produce n lines of output:
 *	*	*	*
 *	*	*
 *	*
 *				(sample output for n=4)

+Code-16: Python program that takes a positive integer n and then produce n lines of output:
+      1
+    1	2	1
+  1	2	3	2	1
+1	2	3	4	3	2	1 	(sample output for n=4)

+Code-17: Python program to print Fibonacci series till the given number N. (eg. 1,1,2,3,5,8,13 for n=7)

+Code-18: Python program to print first N prime numbers

 Code2- Python program to print factors of a given number.

 Code3- Python program to check whether a given number is even or odd.

-Code13- Python program to print first N prime numbers.
+Code13- .

 Code14- Python program to print squares of first N numbers.